 - The Wenchi Eco-Tourism Association (WETA) - Ethiopia "is a local, community-centred initiative which promotes sustainable eco-tourism.
 Its mission: to improve the livelihoods of local people by promoting ecotourism development through the sustainable use of natural and cultural resources."
 Web site still live, but not updated since 2005.

-- Republic of Namibia - Ministry of Environment & Tourism "The mission of the Ministry of Environment and Tourism is to promote biodiversity conservation in the Namibian environment through the sustainable utilization of natural resources and tourism development for the maximum social and economic benefit of its citizens."
+- Republic of Namibia - Ministry of Environment, Forestry & Tourism "The mission of the Ministry of Environment and Tourism is to promote biodiversity conservation in the Namibian environment through the sustainable utilization of natural resources and tourism development for the maximum social and economic benefit of its citizens."

 - Uganda Community Tourism Association (UCOTA) "...is the official umbrella body that brings together and advocates for the interests of community tourism groups in Uganda to ensure that the local tourist host communities benefit from tourism.
 Since its inception, UCOTA's functions and scope of operations have grown tremendously across the country.
-To date, the association comprises over 70 member groups country wide, representing 2,121 individuals of whom 63% are women.
-The groups operate small tourism enterprises ranging from Traditional/ basic accommodation, interpretive guiding services and restaurants to craft shops, music dance and drama performances."
+To date, the association comprises over 70 member groups country wide, representing 2,121 individuals of whom 63% are women."
+Activities include Capacity building, Marketing, Advocacy, Networking, Conservation and Resource mobilization.

 - Ecotourism in Peru by Andean Travel Web "Tourism is now the largest foreign currency-earner in Peru, affecting the lives of millions of people.
 While it can bring benefits, these are seldom spread evenly. ...
 Andean Travel Web aims to raise general awareness of these problems, as well as bringing specific projects and campaigns to your attention."
 Whilst simple in design, the depth of local information and involvement is impressive!
-The Ecotourism section contains Peru related info. including an Introduction, Travel Code, Local Initiatives and EcoTourism Links, while a comprensive travel directory highlighting Peruvian tour and travel experiences will be sure to give you the travel bug
+The Ecotourism section contains Peru related info. including an Introduction, Travel Code, Local Initiatives and EcoTourism Links, while a comprensive travel directory highlighting Peruvian tour and travel experiences will be sure to give you the travel bug.
+The site was last updated in 2016.
+Note.
+The link will probably show a browser warning for an http link.
+As at my visit (15/06/21) it is safe.

 The Big Volcano Ecotourism Resource Centre (ERC) provides content free of charge, so that visitors, residents, businesses, students and teachers can access our resources.